evrone/withardry/README.md

 ## Todo

-- Ensure that tests works with Rails 3
+- Ensure that tests work with Rails 3
-- Add support of relations in withardry method (e.g. make withardry :user == withardry :user_id)
+- Add support of relations in withardry method (e.g. use of `withardry :user` is equal to `withardry :user_id` if there is a relation with User)

 ## Feel free for pull requests